jcbird/APOGEE-Data-Tutorial/README.md

 ### Contributing

-Please submit all bug reports, suggestions, and questions by submitting an issue.)
+Please submit all bug reports, suggestions, and questions by submitting an issue.
 By all means, if you are reading this and would actually like to make pull requests, please do so!
 ### Thanks
-Melissa, Gail, Holtz, Jo, EVERYONE
+Melissa, Gail, Holtz, Jo, Carlos, EVERYONE